shadowbattalion/TrentProject3Client/README.md

 ![image](https://github.com/user-attachments/assets/8aa4a58e-5af3-4304-89fe-b367263c0ab1)

-<p>Once the user have clicked the cart button from either the Item Details Page or Items List Page, they will be brought to the Cart page.
+<p>Once the user have clicked the Cart button from either the Item Details Page or Items List Page, they will be brought to the Cart page.
 From here, users can add the amount or remove the amount of each items.
-They can also remove the items totally.</p>
+They can also remove the items totally.
+Once done, users can click on the Checkout button to go to the Checkout Page</p>

 ## Cart Checkout Page (Stripe)

 ![image](https://github.com/user-attachments/assets/ebb67892-5f00-4601-9f0c-e3bf6693823a)

+<p>This is the Checkout Page, using Stripe.
+If the user clicks on the back arrow, it will go back to the website.
+A Cart Checkout Fail Page will be shown.
+They user can click on the Checkout button in the Cart page to go restart the checkout procedure.
+If the user clicks on the Pay button, the Checkout will be a success.</p>

 ## Cart Checkout Page Fail